-Offers support to the student for their artistic development, practice-based assignments, prototype and the graduation project in-between the school terms.
-Coaching is student-specific.
+Peer Coach; This coaching is student led and offers support to the student-peers for their artistic development, practice and written based assignments, prototype, final project and projects in-between the intensives.
+Coaching is student specific.

 Section 2 Admission to a Master's programme